neutrons/garnet/docs/source/design/oncat_mvp.rst

 The Presenter is described below.
-The presenter is connected with one model and view.
+It is connected with one model and view.
-The functionality is defined below and the M-V-P interactions are described and grouped by functionality below

 .. mermaid::